Belarus–Venezuela relations: Military relations

 The first ten military consultants arrived in Venezuela in 2008.
 Their families also arrived with the specialists.
 Over time, the contingent increased.

 Activity

 Belarusian advisers offered Venezuela a project of systemic protection of the state.
 He meant the organization of an integrated defense complex, including air defense, electronic warfare, and counteraction to precision weapons.
 It was necessary to build a new defense system, install existing weapons in it and purchase the necessary new ones while explaining everything to the Venezuelan colleagues.
 Based on the proposals of military consultants, the Venezuelan army acquired automated air defense and Air Force command and control systems, Belarusian-made radar and electronic warfare equipment, as well as air defense systems.

 Within the framework of the program for the protection of especially important objects on the territory of Venezuela created the bases of the deployment of the Tor and Pechora-2M air defense systems.
 The Venezuelan authorities have signed contracts with military enterprises not only of Belarus but also of Russia, China, and Iran.

-The activity of Belarusian military specialists ended in 2013.
-At that time, Venezuela managed to complete the systematization and modernization of the defense system.
-The Republic of Belarus has successfully coped with the role of an integrator of the air defense system.